Tina’s Stage 3A ER+ Invasive & Lobular Breast Cancer Story

-I would just keep walking by this wedding picture of myself that was four or five months prior and it was really hard to see this long, blonde hair in this picture and this mental image of myself, then to look in the mirror and not see that.
+I would just keep walking by this wedding picture of myself that was 4 or 5 months prior, and it was really hard to see this long, blonde hair in this picture and this mental image of myself, then to look in the mirror and not see that.

-So I went in actually the night before Halloween on my way home from work.
-I ended up stopping at a Sports Clip and just said cut all that hair off.
-I think they ended up charging me a senior rate – I think they felt really bad for me.
+I went in actually the night before Halloween on my way home from work.
+I ended up stopping at a Sports Clip and just said, “Cut all that hair off.”
+I think they ended up charging me a senior rate.
+I think they felt really bad for me.

 But it just felt so much more normal for me to do it at a hair salon of any kind, just to see it on their floor and on their sinks.

-So I had a shaved head.
-I’d gone for a wig consultation and had two different wigs.
-But I really d my shaved head.
-It still had hair and it still had some substance to it.
+I had a shaved head.
+I’d gone for a wig consultation and had 2 different wigs, but I really loved my shaved head.
+It still had hair, and it still had some substance to it.

-I wore that shaved head for probably a month to six weeks.
-Then it started to get just really patchy and it just wasn’t uniform anymore.
+I wore that shaved head for probably a month to 6 weeks.
+Then it started to get just really patchy, and it just wasn’t uniform anymore.

 I switched to wearing my wigs.
-Plus it was winter, so it was okay to wear something which is scratchy and hot sometimes.
+Plus it was winter, so it was okay to wear something scratchy and hot sometimes.

 I found that it just wasn’t the same as before.
 I used to color my hair and make it more blonde, and it wouldn’t take the color.
 It just had a mind of its own for probably a year or so.
-So it did what it wanted to do.
+It did what it wanted to do.

 What did you wear when you were bald?

 At home I wore beanies and hats.
-When I went out in public though, when I went to work I would typically wear a wig.
-But I was on medical leave from mid-to-late January until early April.
+When I went out in public, though, when I went to work, I would typically wear a wig.
+I was on medical leave from mid-to-late January until early April.
 I was at home actually quite a bit, so it didn’t really matter what I wore.
 I did wear more beanies just because it was more comfortable.

 Any advice to others on managing the hair loss?

-And I would say have a little bit of fun with it.
+I would say have a little bit of fun with it.
 I did a hairstyle I wouldn’t have normally done, but I had fun with it.
-I know other people who did mohawks, I know people who just did funky things, or colored it hot pink or unicorn, or whatever.
+I know other people who did mohawks.
+I know people who just did funky things or colored it hot pink or unicorn.

 But I would just say have a little bit of fun.
 The one thing that you can control is how it’s going to go, so maybe have some fun with it before it goes.